sylvrs/zig-raknet/README.md

 # zig-raknet

-A simple RakNet server implementation in the [Zig](https://ziglang.org) programming language.
+A simple RakNet implementation in the [Zig](https://ziglang.org) programming language.

 ## Note